Houseparty (app): Technology

-Houseparty is a "face-to-face social network" where up to eight participants can interact in a single session.
-Users receive a notification when friends are online and available to group video chat or float between chat rooms.
+Houseparty was a "face-to-face social network" where up to eight participants could interact in a single session.
+Users would receive a notification when friends are online and available to group video chat or float between chat rooms.
+On average, users spent more than 60 minutes per conversation on the app in group or one-on-one chats.

 During early 2019, the company partnered with Ellen DeGeneres's app, "Heads Up!", which is similar to charades.
 In the summer of 2020, Houseparty partnered with Mattel to add Magic 8 Ball and the card game Uno to the app.
 The app contains other popular games such as Quick Draw, Chips & Guac and trivia games that can be played with friends in a video chat.

 It has been called the "virtual living room" of apps by The New Yorker.

 Usage during COVID-19 pandemic

 As many countries went into lockdown during the beginning of the COVID-19 pandemic in early 2020, the app experienced a large increase in popularity.
 It was downloaded more than 17 million times in March 2020, winning a 2020 Webby Award for "Breakout of the Year".
 In late March 2020, media outlets reported that Houseparty had been hacked.
 The report was denied by CEO Sistani stating that "if anyone wanted to know whether we had been hacked, it would be us."
 According to Fast Company, the app ranked first in Social Networking on the iOS App Store with 50 million downloads through April 2020.